Bradley Setzler

 • Local labor market adjustment to

-• trade exposure (see 6, 9, 10, 11);
+• trade and automation exposure (see 6, 9, 10, 11);

-• foreign firm entry (see 2);
+• job creation from foreign investment (see 2);

-• worker-specific productivity shocks (see 1).
+• worker-level health shocks (see 1).

 Note: the numbers are links to my relevant papers, ordered chronologically.